 Colic is a mysterious condition relatively common in babies.
 The telltale sign of colic is repeated, regular periods of crying that don’t stop with comforting.
 Many pediatricians recommend that babies with these symptoms feed from anti-colic bottles that prevent them from swallowing air while they eat.
 Colicky babies often have gas, but it’s not clear whether that’s the cause or a side effect of inhaling air during extended crying jags.
 Either way, anti-colic bottles seem to help many.

 But what are the characteristics of a good anti-colic bottle, and how do you choose the one that’s right for you?
-Keep reading to learn more about which anti-colic bottle would ease your baby’s suffering — and yours.
-When you’re ready to buy, check our recommendations for the best options on the market.
+Learn more about which anti-colic bottle would ease your baby’s suffering — and yours.

 Unfortunately, there’s no way to test for colic.
 Babies are declared “colicky” if they cry for more than three hours per day for more than three days per week for three weeks or more.
 Colicky babies are healthy in all other respects: they eat well and put on weight, they spit up occasionally but don’t vomit regularly, their stool is normal in consistency and regularity.